billkarsh/SpikeGLX/Markdown/BIST_Help.md

 ### T6

-Tests bit error rate of the HS <-> BSC SerDes link by running PRBS generator for 5 seconds and reporting the bit error count.
+Tests bit error rate of the HS <-> BSC SerDes link by running PRBS generator for several seconds and reporting the bit error count.

 ```
 On starting/stopping T6: